 In many groups and organizations, members have the opportunity to give a short "about me" introduction.
 Does the thought of public speaking leave you sweating and speechless?

 Don't worry --- you're not alone.
-With some preparation and a few talking points that you are passionate about, you can deliver a great introduction.
+With some preparation and a few talking points that reflect the real you, you can deliver a great introduction like a pro.

 This is possibly your first opportunity to introduce yourself to the entire membership.
 So let's start with the end in mind.
 What is the single most important thing you want your listeners to remember about you?